Chris-turina/loan_application_react_2020/README.md

 * _run 'npm start' to run the app locally_
 * _run 'npm run build' to build the project for production_

+### Notes

+_A few notes with the App:_
+_I have never done testing with React so I attempted to learn testing with Jest and React and installed it using Node but did not quite write any tests._
+_I was unable to get a `Bad Response` call_
+_The create password field is not finished_
+_With more Time I would learn how to test with jest more and implement it into the project.
+I would add more styling to make the page look more professional.
+I would refactor the code to try and clean up redundancies.

 Copyright (c) 2020 **_Chris Turina_**